Argentina World Cup 2022, results, squad list, fixtures and latest odds

 Who, where and when do Argentina play?

-Argentina will play the Netherlands in their quarter-final tie in a match that takes place on Friday December 9, kicking off at 7pm GMT at the Lusail Iconic stadium.
+Argentina will play the Croatia in their semi-final match on Tuesday December 13 at 7pm.

 What is Argentina’s World Cup record?